Traveling from Helsinki to Lapland by train is the most convenient way to get from Southern Finland to Lapland if you have even one of the following:

-If I’ve had any questions about the connection which I’m about to book, I have chatted with the customer service on Facebook.
-The chat is phenomenal!
+If you have any questions about trains and tickets, I highly recommend the Finnish train company’s chat customer service on Facebook.
+They are very quick to reply.
+I’ve used it with all my questions.
 So quick to reply.
 Another option is to call the customer service.

 There is a cafeteria on board with extended opening hours.
 On our first train trip, we chose to bring our snacks to maximize the unsocial bliss of our private compartment.
 Later (read: after the baby), we have used the cafeteria as it is so easy to eat there.

 Anyway, my recommendation is to take at least a big bottle of drinking water with you!
 You cannot drink tap water on the train and the free bottles in the compartment are minuscule.

 Take a pill if you get easily nauseous

 If you get seasick, the side movement of the train when lying may cause you the same feeling.
 Have a pill (you can get it from a local pharmacy without a prescription) and feel better.

 At the moment, children aged 10 and under travel free of charge if they sleep in the same berths with the parents.

 It is a great deal but not a good night of sleep.
 If you would like to have separate berths for kids but be close to them, you can ask for adjoining compartments.
 In that case, remember to make your booking via phone or consult your booking in the chat before booking.